icinganalysis/icinganalysis.github.io/content/Thermal Analysis.md

 >Comparison of Tunnel and Flight Results
-A comparison of the tunnel and flight results is shown in figure 19 for icing conditions 1 and.
-8. These conditions had approximately the same true airspeed, free-stream temperature, and limit of impingement; the same flight heat distribution that resulted in non-uniform surface temperatures in icing was used for both.
+A comparison of the tunnel and flight results is shown in figure 19 for icing conditions 1 and 8.
+These conditions had approximately the same true airspeed, free-stream temperature, and limit of impingement; the same flight heat distribution that resulted in non-uniform surface temperatures in icing was used for both.
 No comparison is made